Haltern am See

 Haltern am See (/de/, lit.
-'Haltern at the lake'; before December 2001 only Haltern) is a medium-sized town in the northern part of the district of Recklinghausen in the Regierungsbezirk Münster in North Rhine-Westphalia.
+'Haltern on the lake'; before December 2001 only Haltern) is a medium-sized town in the northern part of the district of Recklinghausen in the Regierungsbezirk Münster in North Rhine-Westphalia.
 The town is located in the northern Ruhr area, directly bordering the Münsterland region.
 In terms of natural geography, it belongs to the Westmünsterland.
 The town is about 80 km north of Düsseldorf.

 Haltern is surrounded by the Naturpark Hohe Mark and forest areas and is sparsely industrialized.
 The Haltern Reservoir and the Haard, Borkenberge, and Hohe Mark forest areas are popular local recreation areas.

 Geography and nature

 Haltern am See is situated on the shores of the Halterner Stausee, which is a popular destination for swimming, boating, and hiking.

 The area around the lake is characterized by green forests, rolling hills, and sprawling meadows.
 The town is surrounded by several nature reserves, including the Hohe Mark Nature Park, which is known for its flora and fauna.
 Here, visitors can hike through dense forests and spot rare birds and other wildlife.

 During winter, tourists can experience traditional German Christmas markets.
 These markets are held in the city's historic old town.

 In the summer months, Haltern am See offers visitors the opportunity to explore the rural areas of Germany.
 The city is surrounded by fields and rolling countryside.